-This hot corn dip is perfectly creamy and cheesy with the best Mexican flavors.
+Creamy and cheesy hot corn dip made with corn, cream cheese, sour cream, mayonnaise, green chilies and jalapeno is loaded with the best Mexican flavors.
 Everyone goes crazy over this easy appetizer recipe!

 Table of Contents